cabuelow/OceansDash/README.md

 ## Development TODO

-- Modularise the tabPanel (Nature, Climate, People) ui and server logic as it is the same across tabPanels (just different indicators)

-  - This is partially complete - cannot figure out mod_ind_timeseries cannot be called from within mod_main…
-  - Also need to integrate server parameters for filtering ‘nature’, ‘climate’, ‘people’
-  - Also need to fix hack with saving country/region to global env….

 - See if can eliminate the ‘region’ dropdown but plot still plot regional average if all countries in a region are selected